Capstone Design Project

 The Capstone Design Project is a university and industry partnership which produces highly qualified civil and construction engineers by integrating analysis, design, specifications and codes, construction methods and business realities into the civil and construction engineering program.
 The teaching approach features active learning and real-world problems and experience using fundamental civil engineering principles and state‐of-the‐art modeling, analysis and design tools.
 The Capstone Design Project offers students an experience that directly prepares them for careers in civil engineering design and construction by increasing their technical expertise and developing critical interpersonal, teamwork, and leadership skills.

-The Accreditation Board for Engineering and Technology, Inc. (ABET) requires all graduates to complete a capstone design project which requires students to apply their knowledge and experience toward real-world projects in a team-oriented environment.
+ABET requires all graduates to complete a capstone design project which requires students to apply their knowledge and experience toward real-world projects in a team-oriented environment.
 In the Civil and Construction Engineering (CCE) majors, the Capstone Design Program is implemented in a two-course sequence.
 The first course covers the project definition, scope, planning and scheduling of the design process.
 The second course includes project analysis and design and culminates with a formal public presentation and written design report.

 General guidance and constraints